 Marinelli received her master's and doctoral degrees in marine science from the University of South Carolina, and her bachelor's degree from Brown University.
 She is a member of the American Geophysical Union, the Association for the Sciences of Limnology and Oceanography, and The Oceanography Society.

 Philip Mote is Associate Dean for Strategic Initiatives, Professor in the College of Earth, Ocean, and Atmospheric Sciences, and director of the Oregon Climate Change Research Institute (OCCRI).
 His current research interests include regional climate modeling with a superensemble generated by volunteers' personal computers, and the influence of climate change on western US snowpack.
-He is the co-leader of the NOAA-funded Climate Impacts Research Consortium (CIRC) for the Northwest, and also of the Northwest Climate Science Center for the US Department of the Interior.
-He has served as a lead author for the Fourth and Fifth Assessment Reports of the Intergovernmental Panel on Climate Change (IPCC), on three US National Climate Assessments, and seven reports of the National Academy of Sciences.
-He is President-Elect of the Global Environmental Change Focus Group of the American Geophysical Union.
+He is the co-leader of the NOAA-funded Climate Impacts Research Consortium for the Northwest.
+He has served as a lead author for the Fourth and Fifth Assessment Reports of the Intergovernmental Panel on Climate Change (IPCC), on three US National Climate Assessments, and eight committees of the National Academy of Sciences.
+In 2019 he will be President of the Global Environmental Change Section of the American Geophysical Union.
 He earned a BA in Physics from Harvard University and a PhD in Atmospheric Sciences from the University of Washington.

 Tuba Özkan-Haller is Associate Dean for Research and Faculty Advancement and Professor in the College of Earth, Ocean, and Atmospheric Sciences at Oregon State University.
 She also holds an appointment as Professor at the School of Civil and Construction Engineering of the College of Engineering.
 Her research program focuses on the use of numerical, field, laboratory, and analytical approaches to arrive at a predictive understanding of waves, circulation, and bathymetric change in the nearshore ocean, including the continental shelf, the surf zone, inlets, and estuaries.
 The results of this work are being applied to navigational planning, for the development and design of wave energy conversion devices, and for forecasting of beach-goer hazards.